 Depth Alarm.
-The 4255X contains an audible alarm to warn you of shallow water depths.
-The alarm is adjustable to depths of .6m (2') to 30m (99').
+The 150SX contains an audible alarm to warn you of shallow water depths.
+The alarm is adjustable to depths of 3' (1m) to 99' (30m).
 When the alarm is enabled, an audible alarm sounds if the water beneath the boat is equal to or less than the selected alarm depth.
 The alarm sounds continuously for about five seconds, and then intermittently to remind you that you are still in shallow water.
-Additionally, the 425SX can anticipate quickly changing terrain and sound the Depth Alarm before the bottom depth actually reaches the preset alarm depth.